The Sea Is Rising and So Are We: A Climate Justice Handbook

 About the Contributors

-Cynthia Kaufman is the director of the Vasconcellos Institute for Democracy in Action De Anza College, where she runs and teaches in a community organizer training program.
-She is the author of three books on social change: Challenging Power: Democracy and Accountability in a Fractured World (Bloomsbury, 2020), Getting Past Capitalism: History, Vision, Hope (Lexington Books, 2012), and Ideas for Action: Relevant Theory for Radical Change (2nd Edition PM Press, 2016).
+Cynthia Kaufman is the director of the Vasconcellos Institute for Democracy in Action at De Anza College, where she runs and teaches in a community organizer training program.
+She is the author of three books on social change: Challenging Power: Democracy and Accountability in a Fractured World (Bloomsbury, 2020); Ideas for Action: Relevant Theory for Radical Change (2nd ed.
+PM Press, 2016); and Getting Past Capitalism: History, Vision, Hope (Lexington Books, 2012).
 She has been active in a wide variety of social justice movements including Central American solidarity, union organizing, police accountability, and most recently tenants’ right and climate change.
 She publishes on social justice in Common Dreams.

 Bill McKibben is an author and environmentalist who in 2014 was awarded the Right Livelihood Prize, sometimes called the “alternative Nobel.”
-His 1989 book The End of Nature is regarded as the first book for a general audience about climate change, and has appeared in twenty-four languages.
+His 1989 book The End of Nature is regarded as the first book for a general audience about climate change and has appeared in twenty-four languages.
 He’s gone on to write a dozen more books.
 He is a founder of 350.org, the first planet-wide, grassroots climate change movement, which has organized twenty thousand rallies around the world in every country save North Korea, spearheaded the resistance to the Keystone Pipeline, and launched the fast-growing fossil fuel divestment movement.
-He is the author of Falter, Oil and Honey, Eaarth, Deep Economy, Long Distance, and Maybe One.
+He is the author of Falter, Oil and Honey, Eaarth, Deep Economy, The End of Nature, and numerous others.

 See and hear interviews, book reviews, and other news on Cynthia Kaufman's page HERE.